 If a participant fails to choose an investment option for the contributions to his or her Plan account, such funds automatically are invested in the Default Fund until he or she selects a different investment option available under the Plan.
-The Default Fund selected for a participant is determined based on the age of the participant and the estimated year of retirement.
 In the case of any future cash dividends that are payable with respect to Shares held in the Stock Fund, however, if a participant has not made an affirmative election to either have the dividends reinvested in the Stock Fund or paid directly to him or her in cash before the dividend payment date, then the dividends automatically are reinvested in the Stock Fund.